pixlcore/blog/net-proc-watch.md

 In the end, I had to throw in the towel.
 Not even the latest Linux kernel offers anything in the `/proc` filesystem that tracks network throughput.
 Not on the process level, nor on the connection level, nor on the filehandle level.
 I was really taken aback by this.

-I also tried using standard tools like `netstat` and `lsof`, but could not get network throughput counters of any kind.
+I also tried using standard tools like `netstat` and `lsof`, but could not get process-level network throughput counters.

 ## 3rd Party Software